 An aggressive NY traffic attorney has proven methods to properly handle AUO tickets.
 First, an attorney can resolve any outstanding tickets that brought about the suspension.
 This is a critical step because resolution of the ticket that caused the suspension can lead to reinstatement of your driving privileges.

 Secondly, the attorney will handle all court appearances and attempt to negotiate reduced charges for the AUO offense.
 The importance of hiring an experienced and aggressive cannot be underestimated if you failed to appear for a traffic violation.
-The Rosenblum Law Firm has a proven track record resolving these matters.
+Rosenblum Law has a proven track record resolving these matters.